AdamSmasherDerby/crgscreenpack/README.md

 ## Roboto

 This is a publicly licensed font which is used for most of the screens.
 This folder should be in the same directory as the _folders_ containing the other screens.

+## Minimal Example

+This is _not useful_ for scoreboard operation.
+Rather, it's a bare bones example of how to use a web page to read and set scoreboard data.
+Javascript folks can use this file as a starting point for creating their own screens.

+### Version History
+1.0.0 - Initial Release
+1.1.0 - Added Minimal Example